Fiscal Year 2013

 marriage inequality and the need to address prejudices against our LGBT community

 members and their families.
-Director Drew Emery has travelled the country educating
+Director Drew Emery has traveled the country educating

 university students and community members on the importance of examining these issues